grafana/grafana/docs/sources/live/configuration.md

 ### WebSocket

 Grafana Live uses WebSocket protocol to deliver real-time updates to a frontend application.
-WebSocket is a persistent connection which starts with HTTP Upgrade request and then switches to a TCP mode where WebSocket frames can travel in both directions between a client and a server.
+WebSocket is a persistent connection which starts with HTTP Upgrade request (using the same HTTP port as the rest of Grafana) and then switches to a TCP mode where WebSocket frames can travel in both directions between a client and a server.

 Each logged-in user opens a WebSocket connection – one per browser tab.